caloni/journal/journal.md

 Talvez a maior perda dos sonhos lúcidos seja o monólogo inconsciente das mesmas vozes ecologicamente conscientes.

-# Sit quietly in a room alone
+# Sit quietly in a room alone (Blaise Pascal)
 2024-12-27 quotes philosophy

-All of humanity's problems stem from man's inability to sit quietly in a room alone.
-Blaise Pascal.
+"All of humanity's problems stem from man's inability to sit quietly in a room alone."

-# A thousand mile walk
+# A thousand mile walk (Leo Tolstoy)
-2024-12-27 quotes philosophy
+2024-12-27 quotes

-A man on a thousand mile walk has to forget his goal and say to himself every morning, 'Today I'm going to cover twenty-five miles and then rest up and sleep'.
-Leo Tolstoy.
+"A man on a thousand mile walk has to forget his goal and say to himself every morning, 'Today I'm going to cover twenty-five miles and then rest up and sleep'."

 # Look for a meaning (Andrei Tarkovsky)
 2024-12-27 quotes